larryjgonzalez/buddhism/retreat-plan.md

 I thank V.K. for all the help developing this plan.

 ## Notes
-1: This is my first plan for a solo spiritual retreat.
+1: This is my first plan for a solo spiritual retreat
-2: Citations are needed.
+2: Citations are needed
 3: We use recommended because you can do those activities if you prefer.
-Please consider this just a suggestion, not as an obligation.
+Please consider this just a suggestion, not as an obligation
-4: I think I can not make this freely available.
-A
+4: I think I can not make this freely available
 5: Not documented
 6: To be completed